Public-Health-Scotland/technical-docs/Posit Infrastructure/Posit Environment Quick Start Guide.md

   - nodepool (default): Standard_E20as_v5 with 20 vCPUs and 160GiB RAM - scales up to 48 nodes
   - bigpool (BIG): Standard_E32as_v5 with 32 vCPUs and 256GiB RAM - scales up to 6 nodes
 - You will only have access to the "bigpool" if you are a member of the `positwb_super_user` UNIX group.
 You can request access to this group by emailing the [Data Science Team](phs.datascience@phs.scot).
 You will also need Line Manager authorisation.
-- The Kubernetes container image has been upgraded to use **Ubuntu 22.04.5 LTS (Jammy Jellyfish)**, providing better support for Posit Workbench, R, Python, and associated packages.
+- The Kubernetes container image is based on **Ubuntu 22.04.5 LTS (Jammy Jellyfish)**, providing better support for Posit Workbench, R, Python, and associated packages.
 - A reduced-size version of TeX has been installed in the container image to decrease its size and reduce session startup times.

----

-### Performance and Reliability Improvements
-- The root cause of **Status code 502/504 errors** has been addressed.
-These errors should now only occur in exceptional circumstances.
-- RStudio projects now open reliably on the first attempt, even when saved on Stats.
-- Previously opened RStudio projects are now listed on the Posit Workbench homepage and can be opened directly from there without having to open an RStudio Pro session first.
-- Previous workarounds for installing geospatial R packages such as `{sf}` and `{leaflet}` are no longer required.
-You can install and load these packages in the same way as any other R package.
-- R Packages that require C++14 or C++17 support, such as `{ranger}`, now install without error.

 ---